Best cellular trail cameras of 2022

 Battery life can be a make or break factor for a trail camera, especially for those looking to install a trail camera in a remote location.
 We looked for trail cameras that can hold a charge for months, as well as cameras with solar panels that emit the need for subbing out batteries all together.

-Cellular connections among trail cameras vary. cameras require a monthly cellular subscription, which is usually under ten dollars.
+Cellular connections among trail cameras vary.
+Many cameras require a monthly cellular subscription, which is usually under ten dollars.
 Solid cellular plans ensure that a camera will be able to transmit photos of whatever wildlife comes its way.
 A camera’s app also plays a crucial role in its efficacy.
 Some cameras pair with your phone through an app which allows you to adjust certain features.

 Rugged build quality is another all important factor in trail camera quality.
 We looked for trail cams that survive in all weather conditions, holding up to snow and drenching rain.
 Some cameras get bonus points for optional weather shields viewers can install for particularly gnarly terrain.